 The Office of General Counsel is implementing a new contracts management and approval process called Contracts Lifecycle Management (CLM).
-CLM is currently being used by Chandler-Gilbert Community College, GateWay Community College, Estrella Mountain Community College, Phoenix College, and Rio Salado College (in transition).
-Scottsdale Community College and Glendale Community College will begin training in February and March of 2019.
+CLM is currently being used by Chandler-Gilbert Community College, GateWay Community College, Estrella Mountain Community College, Phoenix College, Rio Salado College, Scottsdale Community College, and Glendale Community College.
 CLM will be deployed in October 2019 at Mesa Community College and Paradise Valley Community College.
 South Mountain Community College is slated to begin transition in January 2020 followed soon after by the District Office.

-This new process allows for delegating some signature authority to the college and streamlining the contracts approval process.
+This new process allows for delegating some degree of signature authority to the college and streamlining the contracts review and approval process.